alarahergun/alarahergun/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I am a student currently studying mathematical engineering and doing a double major with computer engineering in Turkey, Yildiz Technical University.
-I am mostly interested in machine learning, deep learning and object-oriented programming but I am also trying to learn basic knowledge about many fields in computer science.
+I am mostly interested in Backend Web Service Development with Java and Spring Boot, machine learning, deep learning and object-oriented programming but I am also trying to learn basic knowledge about many fields in computer science.

 If you want to reach me, you can contact me by my Linkedin profile or my email (alarackck@gmail.com).